ontodev/robot/docs/extract.md

 See <a href="/examples/uberon_module.txt" target="_blank">`uberon_module.txt`</a> for an example of a term file.
 Terms should be listed line by line, and comments can be included with `#`.
 Individual terms can be specified with `--term` followed by the CURIE.

-The `--method` options fall into two groups: Syntactic Locality Module Extractor (SLME) and Minimum Information to Reference an External Ontology Term (MIREOT).
+The `--method` options fall into three groups: Syntactic Locality Module Extractor (SLME), Minimum Information to Reference an External Ontology Term (MIREOT), and OBO-Extract.

 - STAR: use the SLME to extract a fixpoint-nested module
 - TOP: use the SLME to extract a top module
 - BOT: use the SLME to extract a bottom module
 - MIREOT: extract a simple hierarchy of terms
+- OBO-Extract: extract terms from an OBO format file - this method is great for large files, as the contents are never loaded into memory

 ## Syntactic Locality Module Extractor (SLME)